tigertiger/milbs-pizza/README.md

 Instructions for cloning can be found [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)._
 * _Navigate to the top level of the pizza-pizza directory_
 * _Open index.html in your browser_
-* _Enter your name & select the pizza size and toppings you'd like, using the drop-down menu_
+* _Enter your name & select the pizza size and toppings you'd like, using the radio, dropdown, and checkbox inputs_
 * _Click "Order Your Pizza"_
 * _The website will present a receipt recapping your order and telling you how much you'll owe._
 * _Get your money ready and wait around for your ~cute~ pizza.
 It may never arrive, but what a nice time you'll have had ordering it._